 The school uses a variety of teaching and learning styles in mathematics lessons.
 Our principal aim is to develop pupils' knowledge, skills and understanding in mathematics.
 We do this through a daily lesson that employs a range of techniques, strategies and activities.
 Sometimes, we 'chunk' these lessons together, to enable pupils to explore concepts in depth.
-They have the opportunity to use a wide range of resources and practical equipment, and each class has its own Number Box, which pupils are encouraged to use independently.
+They have the opportunity to use a wide range of resources and practical equipment.
+Extensive work is spent on using manipulatives and children are encouraged to explore their understanding of key mathematical concepts through this hands on approach.
 Pupils and teachers use ICT in mathematics lessons where it will enhance their learning, and to assist with modelling ideas and methods.
 Wherever possible, we encourage the pupils to use and apply their learning in everyday situations, including conducting some maths lessons outdoors.